 This incredible barn conversion on the border of Essex and Suffolk extends to over 5,500 sq ft and is, in the words of the architect behind the design, “of cathedral-like proportions”.
+It has recently won the prestigious Restoration of the Year at The Sunday Times British Homes Awards.

 The conversion was overseen by David Nossiter, a celebrated London-based architect, and incorporates five bedrooms, a bathroom, a living room and dining room all arranged around a spectacular central reception hall.
 The kitchen occupies a portion of the central space and there is also an enclosed utility room / second kitchen, pantry and WC.